abkvme/mnemossh/README.md

 ### Generate a new SSH key with mnemonic

 The `generate` command creates a new mnemonic phrase and uses it to derive an Ed25519 SSH key pair.
+When run without parameters, it guides you through an interactive process.

 **Basic usage:**
 ```bash